Authentication — Signet Docs

 Single user, local machine — Use the default local mode.
 No configuration needed.
 The daemon listens on localhost:3850 and any local client has full access.

 Shared team server or CI — Use team mode.
-Generate tokens for each consumer with appropriate roles:
+Configure an admin dashboard password via environment, then generate tokens for each consumer with appropriate roles:

 # Generate an operator token for a CI pipeline